 Artist’s Statement

-Emotional and physical past experiences influence my work, in which feelings of absence, impermanence, memory and yearning are explored.
-The body remembers as much as the mind and the transference of this conscious and subconscious energy is visually represented in these forms and works on paper.
+Emotional and physical experiences influence my work, in which themes of absence, identity, impermanence, memory and yearning are explored.
+The body remembers as much as the mind, thus the transference of this conscious and subconscious energy is visually represented in my sculptural forms and works on paper.
 Each work is a tangible record of my existence and of the complexities of the human condition - desperation, insecurity, joy, sadness, satisfaction, wonder.

 —-